Make an inquiry

 You've probably heard that accountants only fill in tax returns.
 Or maybe you believe that to be an accountant you have to be a mathematical genius?

-Well, we at Ecovis Bulgaria are here to debunk these myths and reveal to you all the truths about accounting.
+Well, we at Ecovis Bulgaria are here to debunk these myths and to reveal to you all the truths about accounting.

 Myth 1: Accounting is for big businesses only

-Whether you have a large company or a small shop, proper financial management is the key to success.
+Regardless of whether you have a large company or a small shop, proper financial management is the key to success.
 Ignoring accounting is costly and leads to a number of confusions and unsolvable problems.

 myths in accounting